ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

 # Parameter Setup for Benchmark Result
-To get the SVM-Orig and SVM-Our result from the paper, please set the value of each parameter as follow:
+To get the benchmark results for SVM-Orig and SVM-Our, please set the value of each parameter as follow:

 ## Training Configuration